 The FAFSA Simplification Act (FSA) was presented to Congress as part of the Consolidated Appropriations Act and was signed into law in December 2020.
-Changes resulting from this act are coming to the FAFSA in phases.
-A few changes will be implemented this fall for 2023–24 school year packages.
-More significant changes will appear in the fall of 2023 to impact the 2024–25 school year.
+Changes resulting from this act are coming to the FAFSA in phases, beginning with the 2023-24 school year and continuing over the next few years.

 - SAI replaces EFC: The vocabulary will change.
 Student Aid Index (SAI) will take the place of Expected Family Contribution (EFC) in the formula to calculate demonstrated need.
 They updated the language in hopes of reducing confusion.
-Note that a demonstrated need does not mean you will receive that amount in aid:
+Note that a demonstrated need does not mean you will receive that amount in aid.
+The CSS Profile will continue to use EFC.

 Price of college per year |